-When ordering Unified team uniforms Athletes should have even numbers and Unified Partners should have odd numbers.
-This assists with further distinguishing athletes and partners.
+When ordering Unified team uniforms Athletes should have even numbers and Unified Partners should have odd numbers to distinguish between athletes and partners.

-Also see pages 44-45 for the uniform guidelines that apply to all sports (i.e., no denim, jewelry, etc.).
+Also see the uniform guidelines that apply to all sports (i.e., no denim, jewelry, etc.).
 All other uniform guidelines should be followed per sport.